AlubJ/BactaTank-Classic/docs/editing/textures.md

 ### GIMP
 To save as a DirectDraw Surface (`*.DDS`) in GIMP, `File >> Export As...` and replace the file extension with `.dds`.
 Then save the texture with the following settings:
 - `Compression` - Different compression methods for DirectDraw Surface files include `BC1/DXT1`, `BC2/DXT3`, and `BC3/DXT5`.
   - `BC1/DXT1` - One bit of transparency, either fully transparent or fully opaque, useful for textures with no transparency, such as the main model texture.
+Opaque texels are always fully black.
   - `BC2/DXT3` - Four bits of transparency, not used in any default models.
+You may come across this if dealing with textures from Lego Star Wars I+II, but it should otherwise be avoided due to being the same size as the much higher-quality DXT5.
   - `BC3/DXT5` - Eight bits of transparency, this is useful for any textures that require transparency, such as face textures.
 - `Save type` - Determines what part or how the texture is saved.
 Save types to know about are:
   - `Selected layer` - Exports the image, only showing the layer that is currently selected.